'Trinidad Morouga Scorpion' is a Chinese pepper variety in the Capsicum genus with a scientific name of Capsicum chinense.

 One of the two hottest peppers in existence.
 1,200,000 Scoville units.This variety is an Fruit that typically grows as an Annual/Perennial, which is defined as a plant that can matures and completes its lifecycle over the course of one year or more.
-Trinidad Scorpion is known for growing to a height of approximately 45.72 cm (1.49 feet).
+Trinidad Morouga Scorpion is known for its Erect habit and growing to a height of approximately 45.72 cm (1.49 feet).

-Trinidad Scorpion Chinese pepper is normally fairly low maintenance and is normally quite easy to grow, as long as a level of basic care is provided throughout the year.
+Trinidad Morouga Scorpion Chinese pepper is normally fairly low maintenance and is normally quite easy to grow, as long as a level of basic care is provided throughout the year.
 Being aware of the basic soil, sun and water preferences will result in a happier and healthier plant.

-This plant info is provided by the myfolia gardener's wiki.
-All details about Chinese pepper 'Trinidad Scorpion' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Trinidad Morouga Scorpion have been kindly provided by our members.

 One of the hottest chilis in the world!
 A little tricky to germinate and the plants take a long time to set fruit but, once they do, they produce lots of golf-ball sized peppers with a somewhat fruity smell and taste.
 My plants last year grew to almost 5

 Sprocket1980 about growing Pepper - Trinidad Scorpion "Butch-T" chili

 Crikey!
 Really deep/fruity flavour, but this takes “hot” to a new level.
 Tiny piece nibbled, amazing “glow”, both at lips and back of throat.
 I have hiccups!
 After-glow lasted a good 30 minutes ;-)

 A group dedicated to the discussion of growing Bhut Jolokia Chili Peppers (a.k.a. the Ghost Pepper, Naga Jolokia). ...13 members / 3 topics